-We gratefully acknowledge support from the NSF (grants ECS-9988706, MRI-0116564, ECS-0200223 and SBIR #053-9595), the Georgia Research Alliance, and Georgia Tech.
+Acknowledgements We gratefully acknowledge support from the NSF (grants ECS-9988706, MRI-0116564, ECS-0200223 and

+SBIR #053-9595), the Georgia Research Alliance, and Georgia Tech.
+Pam Bowlan would like to acknowledge a TI:GER fellowship (IGERT-0221600).
 We are also grateful for the efforts of Aparna Shreenath, Stephan Link, Qiang Cao, Prof. Robert Levis, and Matthew Coughlan.
 We are also extremely grateful for permission from the Optical Society of America to reprint text and figures from previous papers we have written and which are given in the reference list.
-And with the kind permission of Springer Science and Business Media, we have reprinted text from X. Gu, S. Akturk, A. P. Shreenath, Q. Cao, and R. Trebino, "The Measurement of Ultrashort Light Pulses-Simple Devices, Complex Pulses," in Femtosecond Laser Spectroscopy, P. Hannaford, ed.
-(Kluwer Academic Publishers, 2004).
-Finally, we are extremely grateful for the kind permission of Wiley Academic Publishers to reprint this article from Laser and Photonics Reviews in this alternative medium.
+And with the kind permission of Springer Science and Business Media, we have reprinted text from X. Gu, S. Akturk, A. P. Shreenath, Q. Cao, and R. Trebino, "The Measurement of Ultrashort Light Pulses - Simple Devices, Complex Pulses," in Femtosecond Laser Spectroscopy, edited by P. Hannaford (Kluwer Academic Publishers, 2004).